-My lasting memory from visiting Berlin is dancing to Torn by Natalie Imbruglia in Club Schwuz in the early hours of the morning.
+My lasting memory from visiting Berlin is dancing to Torn by Natalie Imbruglia in Club Schwuz in the early morning hours.
 I mean, how brilliantly weird is that?

-And if you want something a little darker and more “clubby,” you can't beat Berghain – an “after hours” joint that has been described as the best club in the world more than once.
+And if you want something a little darker and more “clubby,” you can't beat Berghain – an “after-hours” joint that has been described as the best club in the world more than once.

 The truth is that London's gay scene is in decline.
-A handful of my favorite places from just a few years back have now closed down, mostly because of the exorbitant rent prices in England's capital.
+A handful of my favorite places from just a few years back have closed down, primarily because of the high rent prices in England's capital.

-If you go to one club night in London it has to be Duckie at the Royal Vauxhall Tavern, which has held its own each Saturday night for more than twenty years, and the crowd remains the most diverse of any gay club night in the capital.
+If you go to one club night in London, it has to be Duckie at the Royal Vauxhall Tavern, which has held its own each Saturday night for over twenty years.

 And if you want a gay megaclub, London has those too.
 G-A-Y at Heaven attracts the biggest pop talent to perform every Saturday night.

-Latin America has always been a place that has been friendly towards the LGBT population, with same sex marriage legalized in many countries waaaaaay before the States or the UK.
-And it’s in the major cities of South America that you can find the most epic gay clubs and parties.
+Latin America has always been a place that has been friendly towards the LGBTQ community, with same-sex marriage legalized in many countries way before the United States or the United Kingdom.

 That club tends to draw an older crowd, so if you want big beats and sexy guys, Amerika Disco is the place to visit, dance, be seen, and make new friends.
 There are three floors of music, and you'll have an unforgettable time.

 Related: Challenges of Being a Gay Traveler

 The Big Apple is one of the world's most exciting cities for many reasons, not least because of its enduring appeal to the LGBT community.